 Breakfast, Lunch, Dinner |

 On this day, we will trek from Jhapre to Pikey Peak Base Camp.
-It is the second-highest point of our journey.
-We will begin our day’s journey with gradual ascension towards the grassy ridge to Lhamuje Danda.
+It is the second-highest point of the Pikey Peak journey.
+We will begin our day’s journey with a gradual ascent towards the grassy ridge of Lhamuje Danda.
 After a while, we will reach Bhulbhule village.
 From Bhulbhule, the trail splits into two, and we will turn right.

-Then, we will pass by scenic villages like Takung Danda and Loding, stunning fields, rhododendron forests, and meadows.
+Then, we will pass by scenic villages like Takung Danda and Loding, stunning fields, rhododendron forests, and meadows along the Pikey Peak trek route.
 We can also see mani stones, stupas, and historic Buddhist temples along the way.
 It takes 6 to 7 hours of trekking to reach Pikey Peak Base Camp.
 The base camp offers spectacular sunrise and sunset views amidst the snow-capped mountain peaks.

 Day 4